ClientBeta/Miku-8197_legacy/README.md

 ## Dependencies
 - google-generativeai
 - os
-- dotenv
+- dotenv<br>

-thats pretty much it since pip packages will automatically install it for you while others are built in depedencies so u won't be bothered
+thats pretty much it since pip packages will automatically install it for you while others are built in depedencies so u won't be bothered.

 ## API
 this api uses gemini which is only good for tech support not for roleplaying